AdobeDocs/experience-manager-cloud-service.en/help/release-notes/prerelease.md

 ## Enable the Prerelease Channel to Access and Try New Features {#new-features}

 The prerelease channel can be enabled on any development or sandbox environment.
-Prerelease can not be enable on staging or production environments.
+Prerelease can not be enabled on staging or production environments.

 The prerelease features can be experienced in different ways: